ruchitbhandari1/Java-swing-project/README.md

 Getting Started

-This is Online Bank Management System project made with java awt and mysql
+This is Online Bank Management System project made with java swing and mysql

-Project update till now
-25-9-21: - Created frontend of login form